 I feel no shame when I say this.
-I think that speaks volumes about the accuracy of my statement.
+I think that speaks volumes about me.

 That isn’t saying I’m not trying to change my nature.
 After the Black Betty mess, I made myself a promise to become a better person, to become more like the rest of the Protectorate.

 Oh, I didn’t mention them, did I?
-They’re a team of super-heroes and I am, technically, a founding member, along with Concorde, a professional super-hero and full-time jackass; Mindforce, a psionic and all-around good guy; the Entity, whose repertoire includes skulking, appearing out of nowhere, and creeping the hell out of damn near everyone; and Nina Nitro, a pyrokinetic, a bad-ass street fighter, and my best friend.
+They’re a team of super-heroes, of which I am technically a member along with Concorde, a career super-hero and professional jackass; Mindforce, a psionic and all-around good guy; the Entity, whose repertoire includes skulking, appearing out of nowhere, and creeping the hell out of damn near everyone; and Nina Nitro, a pyrokinetic, bad-ass street fighter, and my best friend.

 She’s also the kind of person I want to be more like.

 So, Astrid, what would Nina do in a situation like this?
 She sure as hell wouldn’t murder an old woman in her home and rationalize it as preemptive self-defense.
-She’d handle this directly and honestly, like a good person would.
+She’d handle this directly and honestly, like a good person.

 Man, am I out of my comfort zone.

 I walk up to the door and press the doorbell.
-It buzzes obnoxiously; it’s a doorbell for someone losing their hearing.
-I give Mother Jones ample time to answer.
-Eventually the door cracks open.
+It buzzes obnoxiously.
+The door cracks open a minute or so later.
 The face that peers through isn’t as ancient as I was anticipating.
 She’s old, yes, but there’s a youthful energy about her.

 “Hello,” she says pleasantly.